Last updated on July 31st, 2018

-As a first timer in overseas traveling, we set our standards and expectations lowly.
+As a first timer in overseas travelling, we set our standards and expectations low.
 We only know a few little things before entering Japan and this journey left a big mark on our hearts.
 If you set foot on this land, you’ll definitely be in awe and will be amazed too!
 Just like what it did to us!
 Here are some of those that I shall share with you.

 1. Respect for the Elderly